OWASP/ASVS/4.0/en/0x03-Using-ASVS.md

 Figure 1 - OWASP Application Security Verification Standard 4.0 Levels

 Level 1 is the only level that is completely penetration testable using humans.
 All others require access to documentation, source code, configuration, and the people involved in the development process.
 However, even if L1 allows "black box" (no documentation and no source) testing to occur, it is not effective assurance and must stop.
 Malicious attackers have a great deal of time, most penetration tests are over within a couple of weeks.
 Defenders need to build in security controls, protect, find and resolve all weaknesses, and detect and respond to malicious actors in a reasonable time.
-Malicious actors have essentially infinite time and only require a single porous defence, a single weakness, or missing detection to succeed.
+Malicious actors have essentially infinite time and only require a single porous defense, a single weakness, or missing detection to succeed.
 Black box testing, often performed at the end of development, quickly, or not at all, is completely unable to cope with that asymmetry.

 Over the last 30+ years, black box testing has proven over and over again to miss critical security issues that led directly to ever more massive breaches.
 We strongly encourage the use of a wide range of security assurance and verification, including replacing penetration tests with source code led (hybrid) penetration tests at Level 1, with full access to developers and documentation throughout the development process.
 Financial regulators do not tolerate external financial audits with no access to the books, sample transactions, or the people performing the controls.
 Industry and governments must demand the same standard of transparency in the software engineering field.